Angelagiraldi/Angelagiraldi/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently Open to Work.
+- 🔭 I’m currently Open to Work in the Data world.
-- 💬 Ask me about anything , Would love to answer them.✌
+- 💬 Ask me about anything, I would love to connect and discuss.✌
 - 📫 How to reach me: Any of the Social-Media Platform
 - ⚡ Check out my recent [Blogs](https://medium.com/@giraldiangela)
 - 📝[Portfolio](http://datawithangela.carrd.co/)